Skip Navigation

 This course will introduce students to a wide range of Agriculture Science areas and careers.
 The basic areas of study will include California Agriculture, Career Opportunities, an understanding and involvement in the FFA organization, Plant Science, Soil Science and Animal Science.
 Students will be given the opportunity to learn in the classroom and apply those skills “hands-on” at the school agriculture department.
 Students will learn valuable industry skills!
 Because the FFA organization is intra-curricular, students enrolled in an agriculture course are also a member of the National FFA Organization.

-In this course, students will study theories relating to the transfer of matter and energy through electrical, fluid, and mechanical systems.
+Students will study theories relating to the transfer of matter and energy through electrical, fluid, and mechanical systems.
 Students will also study more advanced fundamentals of mechanical and structural systems and facilities.
 Students will explore professional opportunities in the field of agricultural mechanics.
 Integral to this will also be the opportunity to participate in activities developed through FFA.
-By participating in this program, students will be better prepared to matriculate into post-secondary Agriculture programs.
+By participating in this program, students will be better prepared to matriculate into post-secondary agriculture programs.

 Art and History of Floral Design: